sachinmalik108/admin-portal/README.md

 ## Notes
 - Backend runs on http://localhost:8000
 - Frontend runs on http://localhost:5173
 - CORS is enabled for local development.
+- Go to Backend runs on http://localhost:8000/docs to create dummy users as in screenshot
+- try using admin and viewer
+-